-On February 26, 2020, Otis entered into a definitive option agreement with Centerra Gold Inc. ("Centerra") whereby Centerra may earn up to a 70% interest in the Oakley Project in exchange for total exploration expenditures of \$7,000 and cash payments of \$550 over a six year period.
-Details are as follows:
+On February 26, 2020, Otis entered into a definitive option agreement with Centerra Gold Inc. ("Centerra") whereby Centerra can earn up to a 70% interest in the Oakley Project in exchange for total exploration expenditures of \$7,000 and cash payments to the Company of \$550 over a six-year period.
+Excellon was Project Manager and earned 10% of the approved exploration expenditures for technical oversight and project management until November 30, 2021.
+Centerra now manages the Oakley Project directly.